Matrix030/SteamLens/data_gathering_and_trials/Step_5_full_stack/README.md

-# 🚀 SteamLens Full-Stack Implementations
+# 🚀 steamLensAI Full-Stack Implementations

-This directory contains advanced, production-ready implementations of the SteamLens sentiment analysis platform with comprehensive hardware optimization, dynamic resource allocation, and GPU acceleration capabilities.
+This directory contains advanced, production-ready implementations of the steamLensAI sentiment analysis platform with comprehensive hardware optimization, dynamic resource allocation, and GPU acceleration capabilities.

 ## 📁 Implementation Overview

-The full-stack implementations represent the evolution of SteamLens from prototype to production-ready system, featuring:
+The full-stack implementations represent the evolution of steamLensAI from prototype to production-ready system, featuring:

 - **Dynamic Hardware Detection**: Automatic system resource optimization
 - **GPU Acceleration**: CUDA-optimized processing with fallback to CPU